ParadoxTwo/airrobe-challenge/README.md

     <li>If option 2 (Replace Tiles From Bag) is chosen, the player has to tell which tiles he/she wants replaced and it will be done.</li>
     <li>If option 3 (Pass) is chosen, the turn is passed to Player 2.  </li>
 </ul>
 This gameplay continues until both players decide to Pass in which case the game ends and scores are shown with the victor.
-Screenshots are present in the project directory for general gameplay.
+Screenshots are present in the project directory for general gameplay. <br/>
+Also, I've used the dictionary given to me in the challenge document; the json version of it: https://github.com/dwyl/english-words